natesworksdev/Ryujinx/README.md

 If you use a pre-built version, you can use the graphical interface to run your games and homebrew: simply add the directory containing your homebrew or games in the Options > Settings > General tab > Game Directories menu item.

 If you build it yourself you will need to:
-Step One: Install the [.NET Core 3.1 (or higher) SDK](https://dotnet.microsoft.com/download/dotnet-core).
+Step one: Install the [.NET Core 3.1 (or higher) SDK](https://dotnet.microsoft.com/download/dotnet-core).
 Step two (Variant one):

 After the installation of the Net Core SDK is done; go ahead and copy the Clone link from GitHub from here (via Clone or Download --> Copy HTTPS Link.
 Or you can download the ZIP tarball.)
 You can Git Clone the repo by using the GitBash, or you may use the second variant.